How to Choose a Bulimia Treatment Program/Center

 An old saying in the medical world says, “The best medicine for a patient is the one they’ll be able to take.”
 The location of a treatment center can make a big difference in how convenient it may be to receive care and, therefore, how likely it will be for a patient to stick with a full course of treatment.

-Still, the closest or most well-located centers, unfortunately, aren’t always the best option.
+Although, sometimes the closest or most well-located centers unfortunately aren’t always the best option.

 If you start your search by looking for the treatment centers closest to you, keep in mind that some may not fall under your insurance network.
 This can make a big difference in how much treatment will cost.